Lobesitdoll/mdncomp/README.md

 **Search using links for specifications or MDN documentation**

 The only requirements are that the URL is fully qualified HTTPS link.
 In addition:

-- for MDN documentation contains no locale specific part (i.e. "/en-us/")
+- for MDN documentation link: no locale specific part is included (i.e. "/en-us/")
-- for specification links contains a hash part (i.e. "#dom-canvas-toblob").
+- for specification links: it contains a hash part (i.e. "#dom-canvas-toblob").

 Example using a specification link: